lazuhrow93/Coursera/README.md

 # Coursera
-This repository is to learn shit. personal you wont really see anything interesting here
+This repository is to learn shit.
+You Probably wont find anything interesting here.
+But have a look if you'd like.